mieweb/docs/content/resources/system-specifications/ccda-ccd-and-ccr-compatibility.md

 <td>Social History</td>
 <td>2.16.840.1.113883.10.20.1.15</td>
 <td>SocialHistory - Defined in CCR to hold these coded description types: (Marital Status, Race, Ethnicity, Religious Preference, Living Situation, Employment, Tobacco Use, Alcohol Use, Recreational Drug Use, Toxic Exposure, Treatment Restrictions.)</td>
-<td>100% In CCD.. if you mark observations as "Social History" template ID, they will flow into this section.
+<td>100% In CCD.. if you mark observations as "Social History" template ID, they will flow into this section.<br />
 <strong>For CCR, we dump everything in "Social History" for the most part.</strong><a href="https://miewiki.med-web.com/wiki/index.php/Social_History_Storage_and_Formatting">Social History Storage and Formatting</a></td>
 </tr>
 <tr>